Tower of Fantasy codes (August 2022) – How to get free Gold Nucleus & Black Nucleus - Dexerto

 Tower of Fantasy promo codes are used in order to redeem free gold, Gold Nucleus, Black Nucleus, and SR Relic Shard Box items.
-There are often other items that make a Wanderer’s adventure smoother.
-Here’s exactly how to redeem codes in Tower of Fantasy on PC and mobile in August 2022.
+What’s more, there are even other free items that make a Wanderer’s adventure smoother, so here’s exactly how to redeem codes in ToF on PC and mobile in August 2022.

 Tower of Fantasy codes reward players with free items that can give them everything from free banner roles to gold and food-based items.
 While Tower of Fantasy can be played without spending any money, there are times when free goodies can make a huge difference.

 This is especially true when the game gives out free Gold Nucleus and Black Nucleus, which can be used to roll on Tower of Fantasy’s banners.
-So, if you wish to increase your roster of characters and gain access to powerful units, here’s everything you need to know about Tower of Fantasy codes in August.
+So, if you wish to increase your roster of characters and gain access to powerful units, here’s everything you need to know about ToF codes in August.

+If you’re on the lookout for more ToF content, make sure to check out our full Tower of Fantasy voice actor cast list, our Tower of Fantasy tier list, and our rundown of all of ToF’s current banners.

+Updated August 16, 2022, to check for new codes.
+No codes released.

 Contents